ashiq-km/Credit-Risk-Analysis---German-Bank-/README.md

 ### ✔️ 2.
 Preprocessing Plan Finalized

-You have identified several preprocessing steps that will be required, including:
+We have identified several preprocessing steps that will be required, including:

 * Handling categorical codes (decoding or encoding).
 * Handling numeric feature scaling.